Merycoidodontoidea

-Merycoidodontoidea, sometimes called "oreodonts" or "ruminating hogs", is an extinct superfamily of prehistoric cud-chewing artiodactyls with short faces and fang-like canine teeth.
+Merycoidodontoidea, previously known as "oreodonts" or "ruminating hogs," are an extinct superfamily of prehistoric cud-chewing artiodactyls with short faces and fang-like canine teeth.
 As their name implies, some of the better known forms were generally hog-like, and the group has traditionally been placed within the Suina (pigs, peccaries and their ancestors), though some recent work suggests they may have been more closely related to camels.
-"Oreodont" means "mountain teeth", referring to the appearance of the molars.
-Most oreodonts were sheep-sized, though some genera grew to the size of cattle.
+"Oreodont" means "mountain teeth," referring to the appearance of the molars.
+Most merycoidodontoids were sheep-sized, though some genera grew to the size of cattle.
 They were heavy-bodied, with short four-toed hooves and comparatively long tails.

 The animals would have looked rather pig- or sheep-like, but features of their teeth indicate they were more closely related to camelids.
 They were most likely woodland and grassland browsers, and were widespread in North America during the Oligocene and Miocene.
 Later forms diversified to suit a range of different habitats.
 For example, Promerycochoerus had adaptations suggesting a semiamphibious lifestyle, similar to that of modern hippos.

 Taxonomy

-The two families of oreodonts are the Merycoidodontidae (originally known as Oreodontidae) which contains all of the advanced species, and the Agriochoeridae, smaller, primitive oreodonts.
+Merycoidodontoidea is divided into two families: the Merycoidodontidae (originally known as Oreodontidae) which contains all of the derived taxa, and the Agriochoeridae, which contains the smaller and more basal taxa.
 Together they form the now-extinct suborder Oreodonta.
 Oreodonts may have been distantly related to pigs, hippopotamuses, and the pig-like peccaries.
 Indeed, some scholars place Merycoidodontidae within the pig-related suborder Suina (Suiformes).
 Other scholars place oreodonts closer to camels in the suborder Tylopoda.
 Still, other experts put the oreodonts together with the short-lived cainotheres in the taxonomic suborder Ancodonta comprising these two groups of extinct ancodonts.
 All scholars agree, however, that the oreodont was an early form of even-toed ungulate, belonging to the order Artiodactyla.
 Today, most evidence points towards the oreodonts being tylopods, along with camels, xiphodonts, and protoceratids.